antmaxi/GIS_light/README.md

-# RA_geo
-Download multiple geoimages from https://eogdata.mines.edu/nighttime_light
+Download multiple GeoTIff images from https://eogdata.mines.edu/nighttime_light Label raster pixels according to the municipalities they intersect and get these areas